charles-ison/charles-ison.github.io/_pages/about.md

 Non-Professional
 ======

 Outside of school I am the Treasurer for the OSU Cycling Club and enjoy mountain bike racing.
-I also have a passion for music production and it initially sparked my interest in coding.
+I also have a passion for music production, which initially sparked my interest in coding.